What is a Norway Rat? This City Rat is Smarter Than You May Think

 - ANY scraps from your garbage.

-If you want rats to keep on going, make sure you aren’t waving the welcome flag.
-You can make your home unwelcoming by following our 3 step plan:
+If you want these street rats to keep on going past your home, make sure you aren’t waving the welcome flag.
+You can make your home unwelcoming by following our 3 step rat control method:

 - Clean it up.
 Remove anything that is attractive to them: easy-access food sources, standing water (this includes your pet’s water dish), places to hide, and nesting materials.
 Look inside and outside your home.
-Use garbage cans with a fitted lid, trim trees and shrubs back away from the house and along the fence line, keep wood or compost piles a safe distance from buildings, pick up clutter or debris that could offer shelter to rodents.
+Tidy up your basement and storage areas.
+Use garbage cans with a fitted lid, trim trees and shrubs back away from the house and along the fence line, keep wood or compost piles a safe distance from buildings, and pick up clutter or debris that could offer shelter to rodents.

 - Pouch it up.
-Place Stay Away® Rodent, a natural repellent pouch, around your home.
+Place Stay Away® Rodent, a botanical repellent pouch, around your home.
 This will guarantee you are protected against rodent intrusions.
-Our scent-based repellent works by overwhelming a rat’s highly developed sense of smell -- sending them packing to look for food and shelter somewhere else, instead of staying in a place where their most valuable tool, their noses, is out of order.
+Our scent-based repellent works by overwhelming a rat’s highly developed sense of smell — sending them packing to look for food and shelter somewhere else, instead of staying in a place where their most valuable tool, their nose, is out of order.

-The more you know about rats, the easier it will be to prevent rat infestations.
+The more you know about this pest, the easier it is to prevent rat infestations.
 Rodent prevention is the best way to protect yourself and your property from rats.
 It is also safer for us, our pets and families, and gentler for the rats, who are interesting creatures that play important roles for us and our planet.